Life (Diamonds in the Dark)

 "'Life (Diamonds in the Dark)" is a song by Swedish DJ and producer John Dahlbäck featuring Swedish recording artist Agnes.
 Dahlbäck originally released the instrumental version of the song called "Life" in February 2012, but later got Swedish singer Agnes to sing the vocals on the re-release.
 In an interview with American magazine "Billboard" Dahlbäck commented on the co-operation with Agnes; "“She’s one of the biggest pop stars in Sweden, so for me it was a big honor to have her on the track.
 This may not be what she’d do normally, but she’s very happy with the result.”

-The song is released together with three remixes that will accompany the February 25 release.
+The song was released together with three remixes that accompanied the February 25, 2013, release.
 Dahlback selected remixes from Australian upstarts Feenixpawl, fellow Swedish DJs Lunde Bros., and Canadian electro-house artist Lazy Rich.